Enzodtz/snake-game-AI/README.md

 ## Modifying

-You can add more agents if you want by adding the `SnakeHead` prefab, or copying the `SnakeHead` instance.
+You can add more agents if you want by adding the `Environment` prefab, or copying the `Environment` instance.
 You can also change the game size by modifiying the parameters of the GameManager script, and train the snake in other conditions, or test a trained snake into a bigger or lower map.